dsheiko/pcss/Readme.md

 Objectives
 -------

-* Low coupling
-* High cohesion
-* Tag Independence
-* Location Independence
-* OCP

-designed to make the code adhere these...

 ### Modularity

 A complex problem can be broken into simpler tasks.
 So the entire system becomes easier to debug, update and modify.
-Split the whole style-sheet code-base into multiple files so that every file represented a small and reusable module of UI.
+PCSS describes how divide the style-sheet code-base into multiple files so that every file represented a small and reusable unit of UI.
+Modules are expected to have low coupling and high cohesion.

 ### Reusability

-Style the components, not a page, so that you could apply once created style an infinite amount of times across the project.
+PCCS implies styling the components, not a page, so that you could apply once created style an infinite amount of times across the project.
-Do not repeat rules while styling, but leverage cascade or mix-in styles

-### Loose Coupling (Tag Independence)
-Avoid qualified selectors (prepended with tag).
-Thus you will gain additional agility in moving classes around components.

-### Loose Coupling (Location Independence)
-Avoid long selectors with descendant/child combinators (.feed nav ul li h2).
-Long selectors besides harmful affect on selector performance mean that style rule-set is tied to particular location in the DOM.
-Independent selectors allow us to move components around our markup more freely.
+### Testability
+In general modular programming assumes better testability.
+Modules are independent, so you can take any and test out of context.
+PCSS provides a .. where you can test separetly element, component and layout.

+Composable
+from lego bricks

+Predictable
+where what

 <a id="a-abs"></a>
 Abstraction